jangel01/CPSC449-Backend-Midterm-Project/README.md

 c.
 Once the schema is created take note of its name and the password you used to log into the connection

 d.
-Next click on administration (next to schema from , then data import/restore.
+Next click on administration (next to schema from step a, then data import/restore.

 e.
 Click import from self-contained file, and then the 3 dots on the right.
 Open the sql file from this repository.